LambdaConglomerate/x9115lam/review/REVIEW4.md

   Simulated annealing
     - Retries
+Retries jump to
     - Momentum (make sure you explain momentum)

-5. Local search can be characterized as follows
+5. Local search can be charac terized as follows

    + Jump all around the hills
    + Sometimes, sitting still while rolling marbles left and right